Lace up and explore Singapore with these five long-distance trails that takes you around some of Singapore’s best nature parks and attractions!

 Lower Seletar Reservoir Park

-Connecting residents in Woodlands, Sembawang and Yishun, the Northern Explorer Loop (NEL) features 11 parks located in the north, including Woodlands Town Garden, Admiralty Park and Woodlands Waterfront.
+Connecting residents in Woodlands, Sembawang and Yishun, the Northern Explorer Loop (NEL) features 11 parks in the north, including Woodlands Town Garden, Admiralty Park and Woodlands Waterfront.

 NEL Loop PDF Trail Guide